Arabia

 What is…

-The whole land appears (Genesis 10) to have been inhabited by a variety of tribes of different lineage, Ishmaelites, Arabians, Idumeans, Horites, and Edomites.
-They eventually became amalgamated and came to be known by the general designation of Arabs.
+The whole land appears to have been inhabited by a variety of tribes of different lineage, Ishmaelites, Arabians, Idumeans, Horites, and Edomites (Genesis 10).
+They eventually became amalgamated and came to be known by the general designation of “Arabs”.

-The modern nation of Arabs is predominantly Ishmaelite.
+The modern Arabs are predominantly Ishmaelite.
 Their language is the most developed and the richest of all the Semitic languages, and is of great value to the student of Hebrew.

 In ancient times, Arabia was divided into three parts: